The “Happiest Place on Earth” can be full of tired tantrums and frazzled parents (and believe me, you’ll see it all).

 2. Where is best to stay?

-If you stay in one of the three Disneyland hotels you are allowed into the gates an hour before the hoi polloi.
+If you stay in one of the three Disneyland hotels (the fourth will be opened in 2021) you are allowed into the gates an hour before the hoi polloi.
 It may not sound that big a deal, but you could get three of the most popular rides done in that time with no queues.
 It also means you can nip out during the day to your room for lunch, a swim, or a nap with no hassle.
 These hotels are more expensive than ones that are just across the road (about a 15-minute walk away), so you can decide which is more of a priority.

 3. What are Fast Passes?

-This tip is for everyone: Fast Passes are tickets you can grab at many of the rides (not all of them) and are timed to a half-hour window when you need to return, at which time you whizz through the Fast Pass line and get on ahead of the masses.
+This tip is for everyone: Fast Passes are tickets you can grab at many of the rides (not all of them though) and are timed to a half-hour window when you need to return, at which time you whizz through the Fast Pass line, past all the waiting bored, and get on ahead of the masses.
 Note: passes are scanned against your Disney ticket barcode and are not issued for duplicate times, so be picky.

 4. Book a Character Breakfast